LibreHealthIO/lh-ehr/INSTALL.md

 Since LibreHealthEHR version `1.01`, phpGACL access controls are installed and configured automatically during LibreHealthEHR setup.
 It can be administered within LibreHealthEHR in the admin->acl menu.
 This is very powerful access control software.

-Learn more about phpGACL [here](http://phpgacl.sourceforge.net/), recommend reading the phpGACL manual, the `/librehealthehr/Documentation/README.phpgacl` file, and the online documentation at [LibreHealth](http://librehealth.io/) .
-Also recommend reading the comments in `/librehealthehr/library/acl.inc`.
+Learn more about phpGACL [here](http://phpgacl.sourceforge.net/), recommend reading the phpGACL manual, the `/libreehr/Documentation/README.phpgacl` file, and the online documentation at [LibreHealth](http://librehealth.io/) .
+Also recommend reading the comments in `/libreehr/library/acl.inc`.

 ##  Upgrading

 Be sure to back up your LibreHealthEHR installation and database before upgrading!

-Upgrading LibreHealthEHR is currently done by replacing the old `librehealthehr` directory with a newer version.
-And, ensure you copy your settings from the following old `librehealthehr` files to the new configuration files (we do not recommend simply copying the entire files):
+Upgrading LibreHealthEHR is currently done by replacing the old `libreehr` directory with a newer version.
+And, ensure you copy your settings from the following old `libreehr` files to the new configuration files (we do not recommend simply copying the entire files):

 ```
-librehealthehr/sites/default/config.php
+libreehr/sites/default/config.php
-librehealthehr/sites/default/sqlconf.php
+libreehr/sites/default/sqlconf.php
 ```

 In this `sqlconf.php` file, set  `$config = 1;` (found near bottom of file within bunch of slashes)

 The following directories should be copied from the old version to the new version:
 ```
-librehealthehr/sites/default/documents
+libreehr/sites/default/documents
-librehealthehr/sites/default/era
+libreehr/sites/default/era
-librehealthehr/sites/default/edi
+libreehr/sites/default/edi
-librehealthehr/sites/default/letter_templates
+libreehr/sites/default/letter_templates
 ```

 If there are other files that you have customized, then you will also need to treat those carefully.

-To upgrade the database, run the `sql_upgrade.php` script from your web browser (for example: `http://librehealthehr.location/sql_upgrade.php`).
+To upgrade the database, run the `sql_upgrade.php` script from your web browser (for example: `http://libreehr.location/sql_upgrade.php`).
 It will prompt you to select the old release number, and will display the SQL commands issued as the upgrade occurs.

 ## FAQ